 Finally we’ll have a look at what meditation can do with disease and how it is used as therapy, like with problems as stress, burn-out, ADHD, pain, inflamatory diseases and other mental and physical problems.

-In this overview you will find more than 150 different research articles!
+In this overview you will find almost 250 different research articles!

 That people that meditate experience less stress is found by:

 - Subjective experience and hormone ratings ( Hoge 2018 – Greeson 2018 – Rosenkranz 2016 – Nidich 2009 – Klatt 2008 – Tang 2007)

 - Tests in the nervous- and hormonesystem ( Pascoe 2017 – Rubia 2009)